With your twins running around everywhere, taking them out by yourself is scary. Learn how to take toddler twins out alone and survive!

 - Indoor playgrounds: Although you pay a fee, indoor playgrounds are a safe bet to take toddler twins out alone.
 Many include age-appropriate activities and equipment.

 Visit the location with another adult first before going alone with the twins.
 You’ll get a feel for the place with another adult just in case.
-Then you’ll at least be more familiar–with directions, parking, and how to get in and out.
+When you finally do go alone with them, you’ll be more familiar with how to get there, where to park, and getting in and out.

 And the best time to go?
 Right when they open.
-Your twins are already awake super early.
-Take advantage of their early wake up and be the first to arrive.
-You’ll have the place to yourself, and your kids can run around without too many people.
+Your twins are likely awake early, anyway—take advantage of their early wake up and be the first to arrive.
+You’ll have the place to yourself, and they can run around without too many people.

 Feeling outnumbered?
 Plan play dates so you have extra sets of eyes on your twins.
 Moms are more than willing to keep an eye on one twin if you need to chase the other.